Mobile Segment Anything (MobileSAM)

 model.predict("ultralytics/assets/zidane.jpg", points=[900, 370], labels=[1])

-MobileSAM is ideal for mobile applications due to its lightweight architecture and fast inference speed.
-Compared to the original SAM, MobileSAM is approximately 5 times smaller and 7 times faster, making it suitable for environments where computational resources are limited.
-This efficiency ensures that mobile devices can perform real-time image segmentation without significant latency.
-Additionally, MobileSAM's models, such as Inference, are optimized for mobile performance.
+MobileSAM is ideal for mobile and edge applications due to its lightweight design and rapid inference speed.
+Compared to the original SAM, MobileSAM is about 5 times smaller and 7 times faster, making it suitable for real-time segmentation on devices with limited computational resources.
+Its efficiency enables mobile devices to perform real-time image segmentation without significant latency.
+Additionally, MobileSAM supports Inference mode optimized for mobile performance.

-MobileSAM was trained on a single GPU with a 100k dataset, which is 1% of the original images, in less than a day.
-While the training code will be made available in the future, you can currently explore other aspects of MobileSAM in the MobileSAM GitHub repository.
-This repository includes pre-trained weights and implementation details for various applications.
+MobileSAM was trained on a single GPU with a 100k image dataset (1% of the original images) in under a day.
+While the training code will be released in the future, you can currently access pre-trained weights and implementation details from the MobileSAM GitHub repository.

-MobileSAM is designed for fast and efficient image segmentation in mobile environments.
+MobileSAM is designed for fast, efficient image segmentation in mobile and edge environments.
 Primary use cases include:

-- Real-time object detection and segmentation for mobile applications.
+- Real-time object detection and segmentation for mobile apps

-- Low-latency image processing in devices with limited computational resources.
+- Low-latency image processing on devices with limited compute

-- Integration in AI-driven mobile apps for tasks such as augmented reality (AR) and real-time analytics.
+- Integration in AI-powered mobile applications for augmented reality (AR), analytics, and more